 - Candidate requires services not provided at VA medical facilities

 - Candidate resides in a state or territory without a full-service VA Facility

 - Candidate meets the standards to fall under the “Grandfather” clause of distance eligibility for the VCP.

 - Care cannot be provided at a VA facility without exceeding average driving or wait time standards.

 - It is decided that it is in the candidate’s best interest to use a community provider.

 - It is decided that a specific service line at the local VA facility does not meet the VA standards

-As mentioned above, our team at Avenues can help you wade your way through this.
+As mentioned above, our team at Townsend can help you wade your way through this.
 Upon contacting us, we will immediately get to work ensuring that the benefits coming to you gets to you!

 For more details and information on each of these criteria take a look here.

 What Veterans need to know before they use a CCN provider